Opinion | Will this election permanently change how we vote? Let’s hope so.

 We saw increases in curbside voting, 24-hour voting, easier voting for disabled Americans and medically secure, drive-through voting so that folks who had tested positive for the coronavirus could participate.

 We also saw a significant shift in the attitude voters brought to the process.
 Millions of people who sat out the 2016 race decided to step back in to cast a vote.
-Young Americans between 18 and 29 — a cohort known for sluggish participation at the polls before — showed up in numbers not seen since 2008, reflecting the rise in youth activism that’s been on display all year.
+Young Americans between the ages of 18 and 29 — a cohort known for sluggish participation at the polls before — showed up in numbers not seen since 2008, reflecting the rise in youth activism that has been on display all year.

 When history looks back on 2020, the long voting lines will convey both the participation and the passion recent events have engendered.
 I hope these high levels of voter turnout continue, and I hope that as they do, election officials will figure out how to better accommodate the deluge: the people who carried folding chairs in lines that stretched for blocks.
 The voters who stood stoically in the rain.
 The iconic photo of the woman who showed up with her baby on her hip, both of them zippered inside a portable plastic bubble.